Overview

 Percentage of eligible students who have an NIH F30 training grant

-After review by the MD-PhD Admissions subcommittee and a trained file reviewer, selected candidates are invited for interviews.
+After review by the MSTP admissions subcommittee and a trained file reviewer, selected candidates are invited for “virtual” interviews.

-Typically, we interview around 40 applicants per admission cycle.
-We typically start in September and end in February, using two days for the visit.
-The two-day interview process is divided into an MD-PhD interview day and a medical school interview day (usually the following morning and early afternoon).
-This process allows applicants to interview with the medical school and the MD-PhD program, to meet current students and potential lab mentors, and to get a feel for the overall culture of the program.
+Typically, we interview around 36 applicants per admission cycle.
+We usually start in September and end in February, using two days for the visit.
+The two-day interview process is divided into a MSTP interview day and a medical school interview day (usually the following morning and early afternoon).
+This process allows applicants to interview with the medical school and the MSTP, meet current students and potential lab mentors, and to get a feel for the overall culture of the program.
+Please note our sample itinerary below:

-- 10:00 a.m.: Welcome and Program Overview with Dr. Michael Donnenberg
+- 10:00 a.m.: Welcome and program overview with MSTP Program Director, Dr. Michael Donnenberg

-- Noon: MD-PhD seminar given by a faculty member or MD-PhD student
+- Noon: M.D.-Ph.D. seminar given by a faculty member or current MSTP student

-- Note: Some MD-PhD students may have interviews on day 2 if specific PIs were not available on day 1
+- Note: Some MSTP applicants may have interviews on day 2 if specific faculty were not available on day 1.

-Following the interview days, the MD-PhD admissions committee will meet, often the next week, to complete the review of your application.
+Following the interview, the MSTP admissions committee will meet to complete the review of your application.
 You will also be considered by the School of Medicine Admissions Committee.
-It can take two to four weeks from your interview for both committees to complete their deliberations.
-After this time, you may be accepted, deferred for later consideration, or rejected from the MD-PhD program.
-Importantly, students not accepted to the MD-PhD program are not automatically considered by the Medical School Admissions Committee for the MD program.
-If you are not accepted into the MD-PhD program at VCU and wish to be considered for admission to the medical school, you will have to contact AMCAS to change your application status and notify the Office of Admissions of the change.
+Final admissions decisions are often made toward the end of the cycle.
+Importantly, students not accepted into the MSTP are not automatically considered by the Medical School Admissions Committee for the M.D. program.
+If you are not accepted into the MSTP at VCU and wish to be considered for admission to the medical school, you will have to contact AMCAS to change your application status and notify the Office of Admissions of the change.

-We strongly encourage accepted applicants to attend the scheduled Second Look event, usually held in early April.
-Second Look is a great opportunity to view current students’ research at our annual poster day and meet other accepted applicants, as well as meet potential research mentors and further explore Richmond.
-Accepted applicants who are unable to attend can return to VCU at any time.
-We cover travel and lodging expenses no matter when a Second Look occurs and are hoping to have this in person for 2022.
+We strongly encourage accepted applicants to attend the in-person Second Look event, usually held in early April.
+Second Look is a great opportunity to view current students’ research at our annual poster day, meet other accepted applicants, as well as meet potential advisors, and explore Richmond.
+Accepted applicants who are unable to attend can come to VCU at any time.
+We cover travel and lodging expenses no matter when a Second Look occurs.

 Research